vbehnam/Rejection_sampling/README.md

 # Rejection_sampling

 This is a MATLAB implementation of the very useful rejection sampling method.
-I will apply this algorithm to three different functions, each with their own file.
+I will apply this algorithm to two different functions, each with their own file.

+## A bit of math

-Rejection sampling is used when sampling from a certain distribution is difficult or time-consuming (call this distribution f(x)).
+Rejection sampling is used when sampling from a certain distribution is difficult or time-consuming (call this distribution g(x)).

-Another similar and "enveloping" function that we know how to sample from is chosen (call this g(x)).
-It is important that g(x) is strictly larger than f(x) for all x.
+Another similar and "enveloping" function that we know how to sample from is chosen (call this f(x)).
+It is important that f(x) is strictly larger than g(x) for all x.

-Then, we draw samples from g(x).
-For each sample, we check if it is within the boundaries of f(x).
+Then, we draw samples from f(x).
+For each sample, we check if it is within the boundaries of g(x).
 If so, keep this sample.
 If not, discard it.
 And repeat for the desired number of samples.

+For algorithmic efficiency, the enveloping function f(x) should not be too much larger than g(x).
+Otherwise, there will be too many discarded samples.

+## Crazy sine function

+The first function we are trying to sample from is crazy-sine-function: g(x) =

+The way I approached this was to draw a perimeter around g(x).
+We sample both the x and y-coordinates uniformly from within this perimeter.
+I keep those samples that are also within g(x).

+I then plot the histogram and the function g together in the png file crazy-sine-function. and we can see that the histogram mimicks the crazy sine function!

+## exponential function